mzmine/mzmine_documentation/docs/workflows/simsef/simsef_workflow.md

 ion mobility (TIMS) imaging workflows to schedule fragmentation spectra acquisitions for every detected feature across the tissue.
 This achieves high MS2 coverage and allows more confident compound annotations.
 To use the SIMSEF tool, the prmMALDI prototype instrument control software is required, which is distributed by Bruker Daltonics to cooperation partners.
+You can contact your Bruker representative to ask for the prmMALDI prototype and refer to SIMSEF.

 ## Requirements